google/gvisor/website/content/roadmap.md

 Most gVisor work is focused on four areas.

 * [Performance][performance]: overall sandbox performance, including platform performance, is a critical area for investment.
-This includes, e.g. network performance (throughput and latency), file system performance (metadata and actual I/O), application switch and fault costs, etc. The goal of gVisor is to provide sandboxing without a material performance or efficiency impact on all but the most performance-sensitive applications.
+This includes: network performance (throughput and latency), file system performance (metadata and data I/O), application switch and fault costs, etc. The goal of gVisor is to provide sandboxing without a material performance or efficiency impact on all but the most performance-sensitive applications.

 * [Compatibility][compatibility]: supporting a wide range of applications requires supporting a large system API, including special system files (e.g. proc, sys, dev, etc.).
-  The goal of gVisor is to support the broad set of applications that depend on a generic Linux API, rather than a specific kernel version (e.g. system administration tools, or tools that depend on kernel internals).
+The goal of gVisor is to support the broad set of applications that depend on a generic Linux API, rather than a specific kernel version.

-* [Infrastructure][infrastructure]: the above performance and compatibility goals require aggressive testing and coverage, and continuous improvement.
+* [Infrastructure & tooling][infrastructure]: the above goals require aggressive
+  testing and coverage, and well-established processes.
 This includes adding appropriate system call coverage, end-to-end suites and runtime tests.

 * [Integration][integration]: Container infrastructure is evolving rapidly and becoming more complex, and gVisor must continuously implement relevant and